What are the barriers to effective communication? What causes communication breakdown? And how do we avoid these communication barriers?

 If you're not a naturally confident or assertive person, you may find yourself struggling to become a strong communicator.

 Any lack of self confidence causes you to question your own opinions.
 You may then avoid delivering them with real conviction.
 In fact, a lack of confidence can cause many people to retreat into their shell and hardly communicate at all.
-It goes without saying that no matter how shy you may be, avoid this at all costs!
+It goes without saying that no matter how shy you may be, you need to avoid this "easy option" at all costs!

 When having an exchange with someone, especially in the workplace, it's best to avoid having too much emotion in the conversation, or it can lead to problems.